rsc-demo/ImplementationDocs/Classroom.md

 2. The student repos are stored within a main organization.
    1. All classrooms that point to the organization will have the student repos stored within it.
    2. This could make the org similar to our classweb server with all student information contained within it.
    3. Instructors shouldn't need to access the org directly if they use classroom.
+This should save them from having to hunt for the students' repos if we have multiple sections in the same org.
 3. All classrooms have unique links for students to click on.
    1. Students click on a link to be placed into a roster and link up their GitHub account with the roster name.
    2. Students click on the links to accept the assignment, which creates the repo.